 - 1. RECEIVES this progress report on the Beatty Park Geothermal System review; - 2.
-APPROVES the proposed rectification works to be undertaken on the geothermal heating system to achieve effective operation in line with the original design intent at an estimated cost of \$50,000 to be funded from the CEEP Grant Geothermal/LED Lighting project budget; - 3.
+APPROVES the proposed rectification works to be undertaken on the geothermal heating system to achieve effective operation in line with the original design intent at an estimated cost of \$50,000 to be funded from the CEEP Grant Geothermal/LED Lighting project budget, subject to receipt and acceptance of the final report from the Consultant; - 3.
 APPROVES BY ABSOLUTE MAJORITY the unbudgeted expenditure of approximately \$49,000 for the supply and installation of a dedicated gas boiler for the Beatty Park indoor HVAC system and NOTES funding will be provided through reallocation of the existing budget (\$55,000) Beatty Park 'Replacement Boiler'; - 4.
-LISTS for consideration on the 2016-17 draft Budget \$144,000 for the replacement of the single large gas back-up boiler, with three smaller boilers supplying each pool separately; - 5.
+LISTS for consideration on the 2016-17 draft Budget \$144,000 for the replacement of the single large gas back-up boiler, with up to three smaller boilers supplying each pool separately; - 5.
 NOTES that a further report will be prepared following rectification works to present outcomes.